I received a lot of questions on how to use IF function with 3 conditions, so I've decided to write an article on this topic.

 The IF examples described in this article assume that you have a basic understanding of how the IF function works.
 All examples from this article work in Excel for Microsoft 365 or Excel 2019, 2016, 2013, 2010, and 2007.

 If you are unfamiliar with the IF function, then I strongly recommend reading my article on Excel IF function first.
-It's a step by step guide, and it includes a lot of useful examples.
+It's a step-by-step guide, and it includes a lot of useful examples.
+It also shows the basics of writing an Excel IF statement with multiple conditions, but it's not as detailed as this guide.
 Make sure you also download the exercise file.

 As a data analyst, you need to be able to evaluate multiple conditions at the same time and perform an action or display certain values when the logical tests are TRUE.
-This means that you will need to learn how to write more complex formulas, which sooner or later will include Excel IF statements with multiple conditions.
+This means that you will need to learn how to write more complex formulas, which sooner or later will include multiple IF statements in Excel, nested one inside the other.

 Let's take a look at how to write a simple IF function with 3 logical tests.